jkk-research/wayp_plan_tools/README.md

 Waypoint nodes:
 - `waypoint_saver`: saves the waypoints to a csv
 - `waypoint_loader`: loads the waypoints from a csv to a ROS 2 topic
-- `waypoint_to_target`: translates the global waypoint array to local target waypoint(s), thus it makes possible to use the contoller nodes in a standalone way
+- `waypoint_to_target`: translates the global waypoint array to local target waypoint(s), thus it makes possible to use the controller nodes in a standalone way

 ## Build